 If you need assistance from a caring and capable attorney to help you during this time, we are happy to help.
 Our Glendale property division lawyers have handled countless divorce cases in our 136 years as a family law firm, and we're prepared to provide the effective counsel you deserve.

 One of the most important aspects of a divorce is figuring out who gets different assets after it is finalized by consulting a divorce lawyer.

 For the vast majority of people today, a house is the largest financial investment that they will own.
 There are many people who want to continue owning a home after their divorce.
 However, if you purchase a home with your spouse, you will have to figure out who gets to keep it.

 If you are your spouse own a business together, this makes the situation even more difficult to get through.
 As a general rule, it is best if one person ends up with all of the control in a business.
 This will help keep things organized after the divorce is final.
 If you cannot work this out with your spouse, you may have to end up splitting different parts of the business out.

-If you are about to go through a divorce, finding the right lawyer is one of the most important decisions that you can make.
+If you are about to go through a divorce in California, finding the right lawyer is one of the most important decisions that you can make.
 There are various family law attorneys to choose from in this area.
-However, there are few options if you want an experienced lawyer who has reasonable rates.
+However, there are a few options if you want an experienced property division lawyer near you who has reasonable rates.

 “I think that he had a hand in making what was one of the most horrific things that had ever happened to me work out for my benefit.
 I highly recommend him!” - Tina